University of Houston-Clear Lake

-UHCL is committed to supporting the region’s various commercial, engineering, human services and trade sectors, especially in the computing, medical, petrochemical and aerospace industries.
-The university’s numerous institutes and centers help fulfill these needs and include the Environmental Institute of Houston, Center for Autism and Developmental Disabilities, Center for Educational Programs, Psychological Services Clinic and Center for Executive Education, formerly known as the Center for Advanced Management Programs.
+The university is committed to supporting the region’s various commercial, engineering, computing, health care, petrochemical and aerospace industries.
+The university’s numerous institutes and centers help fulfill these needs and include the Environmental Institute of Houston, Center for Autism and Developmental Disabilities, Cybersecurity Institute, Center for Robotics Software, Center for Educational Programs, Psychological Services Clinic and Center for Executive Education.

 Graduate Education and Research

-UHCL Pearland Campus welcomed approximately 780 students in fall 2014.
-The 30,659-square-foot modern facility is shared with Pearland Economic Development Corporation, which occupies 8,043 square feet.
-Along with high-quality academics, UHCL's satellite campus stays true to the mission of a community-minded, partnership-oriented university through participation in organizations such as the Pearland Chamber of Commerce and the Northern Brazoria County Education Alliance.
+Along with high-quality academics, UHCL Pearland stays true to the mission of a community-minded, partnership-oriented university through participation in organizations such as the Pearland Chamber of Commerce and the Northern Brazoria County Education Alliance.

 - Degree Programs:

 - 92 (44 UGRD, 45 GRAD, 3 Doctoral for 2017)